League and Self-Defense: Samoobrona's ideological shift

 Mateusz Piskorski argues that there has been a gradual shift in the ideology of Samoobrona.
-Throghout the 1990s, as an extra-parliamentary but an increasingly recognizable party, Samoobrona combined its far-left socioeconomic postulates with social progressivism.
+Throughout the 1990s, as an extra-parliamentary but an increasingly recognizable party, Samoobrona combined its far-left socioeconomic postulates with social progressivism.
 This culminated in Samoobrona becoming an ally of the social-democratic Democratic Left Alliance (SLD) before and shortly after the 2001 Polish parliamentary election.
 As a reward, SLD voted in favor of Lepper becoming the Deputy Marshal of the Sejm.
 However, despite being elected on a social-democratic program, SLD instead embraced neoliberalism and pursued deregulation and market liberalization - it suspended collective agreements and allowed for a suspension of working regulations "where the existence of a firm is threatened", cut overtime pay, made it easier for employers to fire workers, and reduced sickness pay.
 The party also implemented "Hausner Plan", named after its Finance Minister Jerzy Hausner, who abolished the annual rise in pensions and public service pay, cut business tax, reduced subsidies for mines and railways, cut sickness allowance, cut subsidies for companies employing disabled workers and increased retirement age for women.
 This liberal economic time made the PSL, SLD's coalition partner, leave the coalition.
 As a minority government, SLD continued its shift, with Leszek Miller, the leader of the SLD-led minority government, proposing to implement a flat-income tax rate.
 This made Samoobrona break off with the SLD, and SLD retaliated by removing Lepper as the Deputy Marshal.
 Afterwards, Samoobrona gradually moved away from social progressivism and started approaching social conservatism.
 After the 2005 Polish parliamentary election, Samoobrona further moved towards the cultural right, and became a left-authoritarian party.
 After the 2005 election, it was described as far-left socioeconomically and centre-right culturally.
 From 2006 onwards, Samoobrona was also described as a left-wing, but "radical socially conservative" party.